bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 ### 🤔 Problem to solve

 As users accumulate many chat threads, finding specific conversations becomes difficult.
-We need search functionality that filters threads in real-time as users type.
+You need to add search functionality that filters threads in real-time as users type.
+This introduces the concept of controlled components and computed state - important patterns for creating responsive, interactive UIs.

 ### 💡 Key concepts